sukumar-v/keka-bot/README.md

    Please refer to [crontab(5)](https://man7.org/linux/man-pages/man5/crontab.5.html) and [crontab.guru](https://crontab.guru/#0_9_*_*_1-5) for more details on configuring CRON jobs<br>

    **Note:** A random delay can be set by editing the value of `max_delay` in `configs/config.py`.
 This will ensure that the bots starts at a different time everyday.

+## Disclaimer

+This repository is for academic purposes only, the use of this software falls under your responsibility.